 The framework agreement of 29 June 2020 concluded between Deutsche Lufthansa AG and the Economic Stabilization Fund (WSF) provides for significant restrictions on Executive Board remuneration.
 Subject to contractual claims against the Company already established before 21 June 2020, no bonuses, other variable or comparable remuneration components may be paid to Executive Board members for the duration of the stabilization measures.
 The same applies to special payments in the form of share packages, bonuses or other separate compensation in addition to the fixed salary, other discretionary compensation components and severance payments not required by law.

-At the same time, no Executive Board member may receive basic compensation (including any compensation from Group mandates) in excess of the basic compensation of the respective Executive Board member as of December 31, 2019 until at least 75% of the total of Silent Participations I and II (including coupons and any additional compensation) and the shareholding have been fulfilled, repaid or redeemed, sold or terminated in full by contribution or otherwise.
-For new Executive Board members, the lowest basic compensation of an Executive Board member in a corresponding position as of December 31, 2019 applies accordingly as the upper limit.
+At the same time, no Executive Board member was allowed to receive a basic salary (including any payments for work on executive or supervisory boards of Group companies) which was higher than their basic salary as of 31 December 2019 until at least 75% of the total of Silent Participations I and II (including interest and any additional payment) and the equity interest had been satisfied, repaid or redeemed, sold or otherwise settled by means of a capital contribution or otherwise.
+Analogously, the upper limit for new Executive Board members was set by the lowest fixed salary of an Executive Board member with an equivalent position as of 31 December 2019.

 Each member of the Executive Board receives a fixed basic remuneration.
 This is paid in twelve monthly installments.